Florida Legislative Investigation Committee: Assault on homosexuals

 Students, too, faced the committee's wrath.
 While faculty and staff suffered immediate dismissal if suspected of homosexuality, gay students could remain on campus only if they visited the infirmary and submitted to psychiatric treatments throughout their academic career.… The FLIC compelled personnel at the UF medical center to disclose information found in patient records and…also reserved the right to seize clinical records as it did when investigators seized paperwork on thirty-five female students who had given birth out of wedlock at the UF facility.

 One victim, University of Florida honors graduate Art Coppleston, described the experience of interrogation this way:

-I arrived at the University of Florida on my 25th birthday in September 1957.
-Having completed four years in the Air Force, I was anxious to move ahead quickly with my education, and get on to a working career. …I was called in to be interrogated three or four times during the next two years.
-Each time, it was the same setting, and the same set of questions.
-Each time I was unceremoniously marched out of class, in front of the instructor and all my classmates, by a uniformed policeman.
-Once this occurred during a final exam in accounting. …At each interrogation, I refused to tell them anything.
-Each time I was amazed that, while I was truly terrified by their tactics and their threats, I was able to stonewall their questions and refuse to give them the answers they were so desperate for.
-I came to realize that they, as a group, were really a very dumb bunch of redneck, illiterate people, clumsily wielding a vast amount of power over others.

 The investigations ruined many lives and careers.
 For example, in March 1959, the chairman of the University of Florida geography department, Professor Sigismond Diettrich, a married man, attempted suicide after being interrogated by the committee's agents and then forced to resign by the university's president.
 In April, the university fired at least 15 faculty members and librarians.
 This was done in semi-secret, with no public announcement, so the students of the university had only a murky notion what was happening.
 Over the next year, the university continued "investigations and expulsions of students and faculty" because, to pacify the Johns Committee, it had committed itself to "legitimate self-policing".

 By 1963, the Johns Committee could boast of having caused the firing of 39 professors and deans, as well as the revoking of teaching certificates for 71 public school teachers, all suspected or admitted homosexuals.
 Scores of students were interrogated and subsequently expelled from public colleges across the state, as well.